halbs13/Dynamics-NAV-Payroll/au-payroll-end-of-month-processing-superstream-payment-requirements.md

 It is recommended that you review the requirements of the file layouts to ensure that you have the necessary mandatory information completed.

-To open the Superannuation Payments module,
+1. In the **Search** box, enter **Superannuation Payments**, and then choose the related link.
+Or go to the following menu:
 *Department/Payroll/Periodic Activities/Superannuation/Superannuation Payments*

 The Superannuation Payment Module contains the following Menu Options:

-Super.
-Payment Export & Notification – this report flags the Employee Superannuation Ledger Entry records for reporting to the employee by either Letter or Pay Advice.
+**Super.
+Payment Export & Notification** – this report flags the Employee Superannuation Ledger Entry records for reporting to the employee by either Letter or Pay Advice.
 When the report is run you select the parameters for processing, to control how the update is processed.
 As a default the report runs as “Preview no Post” to be used to reconcile the reportable amounts.
 After you have reconciled the amounts; re-run the report selecting the reporting method you wish to report the amounts to your employees.

-Super.
-Payment Export Reversal – This option is used to reverse the reporting flags when an error was made before the amounts have been physically reported to your employees.
+**Super.
+Payment Export Reversal** – This option is used to reverse the reporting flags when an error was made before the amounts have been physically reported to your employees.
 If the Payment Advice has been reported to your employees you cannot use this option.

-New Member Registration Export – This report is used to provide the Employee information to the Superannuation Fund.
+**New Member Registration Export** – This report is used to provide the Employee information to the Superannuation Fund.
 The report can be previewed so that any errors or information missing on the Employee file is rectified prior to producing a file.

 [GoToTop](#superstream-payment-requirements)

-### Superannuation Payment Reporting
+## Superannuation Payment Reporting

 Employers have an obligation to report superannuation contributions to their employees: